 program from the feedback the athlete provides.
 The more information

-with regard to the athletes training and riding the athlete passes
+with regard to the athletes training and riding the athlete

-to the training program.
+improvements to the training program.
 The reverse is true

 information the trainer has to fix problems that may exist.

-This often leads to both parties being
+This often leads to both parties being dissatisfied and is

-party getting what they want out of the relationship.
+what they want out of the relationship.

 A relationship between athlete and coach/trainer can be an

 incredible bond that can go on for many years.
 I personally

 have a few athletes that I have been working with for the

 last 5 - 6 years.
 Together we have been to hell and the top

 say, beyond the call of duty.
 I believe that with

 this type of relationship, anything is possible.

-I hope this gives you some insight into the role that is required
+I hope this gives you some insight into the role that is

-a trainer to help improve your program,
+thinking of hiring a trainer to help improve your program,

 remember these tips to help you make a good decision.